jonas-p/go-shp/README.md

 ```

 ### To do
-- Testing, currently only tests exist for reading shapefiles for type point, polyline and polygon.
+- Testing, currently only tests exist for reading shapefiles for type point, polyline and polygon, multipoint, pointz, polylinez, polygonz and multipointz.
 - Rewrite parts that include duplicate code.

 ### Resources